skwyrlsl/data_analytics/README.md

 # data_analytics
-This repo contains my tools I built for conducting various data analysis tasks
+Thank you for stopping by!
+I built this repo to contains my tools I develop for the purpose of conducting various data analysis tasks.
+I am a firm believe in the open source community and welcome all to use and share!